Daniel Bryan hasn’t been shy about possibly returning to the ring.

 I don’t necessarily agree that there’s something wrong with me, right?
 The whole issue with concussions is so subjective.”

-Bryan reportedly has another two years on his WWE contract, and would be 37 when it expires.
+Bryan’s contract is slated to expire in 2018, when he’ll be 37 years old.
 Shawn Michaels was 37 when he returned for his second stint in the WWE.

 Could he return to the indies?
 Maybe New Japan Pro Wrestling?
 Or maybe WWE finally clears him.